Andrew Lloyd Webber: Mid-1970s

 Lloyd Webber collaborated with Rice once again to write Evita (1978), a musical based on the life of Eva Perón.
-As with Jesus Christ Superstar, Evita was released first as a concept album (1976), featuring Julie Covington singing the part of Eva Perón.
+As with Jesus Christ Superstar, Evita was released first as a concept album (1976) featuring Julie Covington singing the part of Eva Perón.
 The song "Don't Cry for Me Argentina" became a hit single and the musical was staged at the West End's Prince Edward Theatre in a production directed by Harold Prince and starring Elaine Paige in the title role.
 This original production was enormously successful, eventually running for nearly eight years in the West End.

 Evita transferred to Broadway in 1979, in a production starring Patti LuPone as Eva and Mandy Patinkin as Che; it won seven Tony Awards, including Best Musical, helped launch the careers of both LuPone and Patinkin, and ran for almost four years.
-Rice and Lloyd Webber parted ways soon after Evita, although they have sporadically worked together in the years that followed.
+Rice and Lloyd Webber parted ways soon after Evita, although they have sporadically worked together since then.

-In 1978, Lloyd Webber embarked on a solo project, the Variations, with his cellist brother Julian based on the 24th Caprice by Paganini, which reached number two in the pop album chart in the United Kingdom.
+In 1978, Lloyd Webber embarked on a project with his cellist brother Julian, the Variations, based on the 24th Caprice by Paganini; this reached number two in the pop album chart in the United Kingdom.
 The main theme was used as the theme tune for ITV's long-running South Bank Show throughout its 32-year run.
 The same year, Lloyd Webber also composed a new theme tune for the long-running documentary series Whicker's World, which was used from 1978 to 1980.
+He also composed the instrumental "Argentine Melody" as the theme music for the BBC's coverage of the 1978 FIFA World Cup held in Argentina.